Omario-afk/Omario-afk/README.md

-# Hi there, I'm Omar RL Khadiji! 👋
+# Hi there, I'm Omar EL Khadiji! 👋

 ## 🚀 About Me
 I'm a **Software Developer & Data Analyst** with expertise in **Python, AI, and Web Development**.
 I specialize in **full-stack development** and **data-driven solutions**, blending technical skills with problem-solving to build impactful applications.